 We believe that big problems lead to big opportunities.
 So, when we identified a problem in the cold beverage category, our team of problem solvers got to work, and came up with an even bigger solution.
-Luis Martinez, Vice President of Research and Innovation, spoke to Shannon O’Shields, Vice President of Marketing, about one of our most innovative solutions – cold foam – and how it solves a multitude of problems for our customers.
+Luis Martinez, Senior Vice President of R&D and Commercialization, spoke to Shannon O’Shields, Vice President of Marketing, about one of our most innovative solutions – cold foam – and how it solves a multitude of problems for our customers.

 Shannon O’Shields, VP of Marketing: To give the readers some background, our two teams work together regularly to share and discuss market research and industry trends that offer opportunity for further innovation or exploration.
 The cold beverage category was one major trend that we’ve been watching for years as the growth, focus, and menu innovation in this space has exploded.
 Cold foam was an obvious platform to follow within this category, but what was it about cold foam that really excited your team?

-Luis Martinez, VP of Research & Innovation: Well, in the beginning we were excited about the proliferation of flavor opportunities.
+Luis Martinez, SVP of R&D and Commercialization: Well, in the beginning we were excited about the proliferation of flavor opportunities.
 Our marketing team continued to present data on brands like Starbucks who were not shy about introducing new cold foam flavors, which told us that customers were responding positively to the platform as whole.
 When a platform becomes a staple “add-on” at some of the biggest coffee chains in the world that quickly… it’s a good sign that it’s here to stay.

 But flavor opportunities are not always enough; Our team is looking for problems that need innovative solutions.
 And while we saw the huge promise in cold foam as an ingredient, we also identified major inefficiencies with traditional cold foam that could cause big problems back-of-house.
 Making cold foam was labor-intensive, required special equipment and training, delivered inconsistent results, and produced significant waste.
 Simply put, it wasn’t feasible to execute.